-For a lot of us Calgarians, our experience with Red Deer begins and ends with a stop at The Donut Mill in Gasoline Alley as we refuel and skirt past the city.
-But, Red Deer is worth a detour into town or even a full blown day trip.
-It is 90 minutes from Calgary and when you get there, you’ll find food trucks rallying, fancy cocktails, a place to walk on water and another place where you can take part in the ultimate capture the flag game.
+For a lot of Calgarians, our experience with Red Deer begins and ends with a stop at The Donut Mill in Gasoline Alley as we refuel and skirt past the city.
+But Red Deer is worth a detour into town or even a full blown day trip.
+It is 90 minutes from Calgary and when you get there, you’ll find cool cocktails, a place to walk on water and a great local market with 50 years of history behind it.

 147 kilometres from the Calgary Tower | North on Hwy 2

 Chubby Jerk & BBQ Kitchen

 If you’re looking for a tasty, casual bite in downtown Red Deer, check out Chubby Jerk & BBQ Kitchen.
 This Caribbean restaurant offers daily lunch specials featuring dishes like jerk chicken, curry goat, oxtail and beans, fried tilapia, barbecue pork and more.
 Between the hearty portions, reasonable prices and friendly service, there’s plenty to like about this spot.

 The Granary Kitchen focuses on bringing locally sourced ingredients into its dishes for breakfast, lunch and dinner.
 Try dishes like lemon ricotta pancakes, the Granary flatbread and Alberta beef tenderloin on your next visit.
 If you can, try to snag a seat on the patio.

 Indian Kitchen Bar & Grill